mesonbuild/meson/docs/markdown/Dependencies.md

 CUPS, LLVM, PCAP, [WxWidgets](#wxwidgets), libwmf, and GnuStep either do not provide pkg-config modules or additionally can be detected via a config tool (cups-config, llvm-config, etc).
-Meson has native support for these tools, and then can be found like other dependencies:
+Meson has native support for these tools, and they can be found like other dependencies:

 ```meson
 pcap_dep = dependency('pcap', version : '>=1.0')